F7Z7/Correlation-Confusion-Useless-Projects-/README.md

 People tend to find patterns in totally unrelated things like the golden ratio in random images etc!
 I took this seriousliy and decided to plot something totally unrelated and add an expert advice

 ### The Solution (that nobody asked for)
 We solve this by plotting two unrelated datasets together and generating absurd expert interpretations.
-This leads us to absurd examples like as ufo sightings decreased the amount of divroce rates increased and sone
+This leads us to absurd examples like as ufo sightings decreased the amount of divroce rates increased and so on

 ---
 ## Technical Details
 ### Technologies/Components Used